 Transparent Huge Pages is a Linux kernel feature to improve performance by more efficiently using a processors’ memory mapping hardware.
 This is a feature that is enabled by default on most recent Linux distributions.

-For example, on RHEL 7 and later to disable THP add or modify the
+For example, on RHEL 7 and later to configure THP add or modify the

 kernel parameter in /etc/default/grub